-Serbia: Power exchange SEEPEX, positive opinion of the Commission for Protection of Competition15.
-January 2016. / News Serbia Energy
+Serbia: Power exchange SEEPEX, positive opinion of the Commission for Protection of Competition, News Serbia Energy

 Commission for the Protection of Competition issued a decision approving the concentration of market participants, coming from the joint investment of EPEX SPOT, from Paris, France and public company Elektromreža Srbije, whose goal was to create a new participant in the market, a joint stock company SEEPEX.